Darki8/docker-web-db-main/README.md

 This is an online registration page made using Flask and MySQL database.
 Required things to run this project are MySQL, Python, Flask, Flask-MySQLdb.
-You will find all dependencies for this Project in the `requirements.txt` file.
+You will find all dependencies for this project in the `requirements.txt` file.

 ## Launch Dev Container